 Sometimes you just need to get away from it all and enjoy a romantic break with your loved one.
-Whether a short weekend trip, luxurious honeymoon or anything in-between, deciding where to escape to is an important choice.
-You want to make the most of every minute together.
+Whether it's a short weekend trip, luxurious honeymoon or anything in-between, deciding where to escape to is an important choice.
+After all, you want to make the most of every minute together.

 Wondering if a Scottish break is right for you?
-Find out here as we’ve summarised what it is that makes Scotland such a dreamy destination for couples, from romantic hotels to thrilling activities.
+Read on to find out what it is that makes Scotland such a dreamy destination for couples, including romantic hotels and thrilling activities.

 - Visit Scotland with your loved one on a romantic Scottish holiday

 Where you stay on your romantic getaway, minimoon or honeymoon is a big part of the experience.
 The great thing about visiting Scotland on a couple’s break is that you have a fantastic range of accommodation types to choose from.

 You might want to hide away in remote holiday cottages, perhaps with a private hot tub for a special treat.
 You could escape to a forest cabin or stay in a cosy place with sea views.
 Self-catered accommodation is a great choice if you’re looking for ultimate seclusion and privacy.

 Or maybe you love the idea of treating yourself to 4- and 5-star hotels.
 In Scotland, you can take your pick from grand country houses, castles and luxury hotels.
 You may find yourself sleeping in a centuries-old estate that has been lovingly restored, or in a sleek spa hotel with a hot tub and swimming pool.

 - Find the perfect place to stay in Scotland – speak to our local experts for insider advice

 Come to Scotland on a romantic getaway and the stunning landscapes will sweep you off your feet.
 Whether you're exploring the Highlands or the islands, there are plenty of gorgeous corners awaiting you.
 It’s no wonder why Scotland is regularly voted the most beautiful country in the world.